LyxDLiI/ProCNS/README.md

 **2. Foundation Model Meets Weak Supervision**
 Pioneering integration of SAM-Med2D into WSS:
+- Indicate that leveraging foundation models to assist WSS is a promising direction
 - Generate high-quality pseudo-labels via point prompts (sparse labels) (Fig.7)
 - Achieve **93.30 DSC** when combined with ProCNS (Table 9)